-What are the most common goals for content marketing?
+What are the effective options when setting goals for content marketing?

 Content marketing, and all content creation for your company should be driven by a goal.
 Starting your content creation with something to work towards, and a reason for this, can keep your content on track.
 The goal you set should be determined by the overall SEO strategy, or business growth strategy, and will differ between businesses in different industries.
 But what are the most common content goals set by businesses and companies?
 Well there are several, and these include: